nymtech/docs/content/mixnet/clients.md

 ## Integrating the mixnet client in your applications

-Depending on what language you're using, you can fire up the client in one of two ways.
+Depending on what language you're using, you can fire up the client in one of two ways: websocket or TCP socket.

-#### Using the Websocket
+### Using the websocket

-{{% notice warning %}}
-Note that the following is true for version 0.5.0.

-Only initial setup changed since 0.4.X and the description regarding message formats still hold true.
-However, they are very likely to change in future releases and this documentation will need to be updated accordingly.
-{{% /notice %}}

-##### Starting the Websocket
+#### Starting the websocket

-Currently, the recommended way of integrating Nym client in your application is by using a Websocket.
+Currently, the recommended way of integrating Nym client in your application is by using a websocket.
 In order to enable this form of connection, you need to either initialize your client with the websocket by adding the following attribute: `--socket-type websocket`.
 You can also choose a custom port to listen on by passing `--port <port-value>` attribute.
 So your whole initialization might look like: `nym-client init --id Alice --socket-type websocket --port 1234`

 The alternative is to modify your existing client's configuration file, most likely located in `$HOME/.nym/clients/<your-id>/config/config.toml` by changing appropriate values in the `[socket]` section: